 Borrowers with higher incomes tend to qualify for lower interest rates and higher loan amounts.
 And though there's generally a correlation between average annual incomes and average FICO scores, the data suggest that having a higher income can help you get a lower interest rate, independent of your credit score.

-Disclaimer: Based on Credible closed loans data from September 2024 through August 2025.
+Disclosure: Based on Credible closed loans data from June 2025 through May 2026.
 Source: Credible

 Top loan purposes